Alcohol and Substance Abuse Evaluation and Treatment in American Indians and Alaska Natives

 Epidemiology

-Due to the federal government efforts in the mid-twentieth century, which forced Alaskan Native and American Indian assimilation, many tribes are now dispersed.
-This makes research and sampling among Alaskan Native and American Indian populations very complicated.
-The commonly used national probability samples based on U.S. residential patterns have led to skewed results.
-As a result of this challenge, much of the research performed among Alaskan Native and American Indians is conducted on tribal reservations.
-It thus is capturing only a small portion of the entire population.[1]
+Epidemiological data regarding the alcohol and substance use disorder rates among Alaska Native and American Indian populations demonstrate a complex pattern with significant variation between studies.
+Today, the majority of Alaska Native and American Indians reside in urban or suburban areas.[1]
+Due to the federal government efforts in the mid-twentieth century, which forced Alaska Native and American Indian assimilation, many tribes are now dispersed.
+This makes research and sampling among Alaska Native and American Indian populations very complicated.
+The commonly used national probability samples based on United States (US) residential patterns have led to skewed results.
+As a result of this challenge, much of the research performed among Alaska Native and American Indians is conducted on tribal reservations.
+Thus, it captures only a small portion of the entire population, not a representative sample.[1]

 History and Physical

 Screening every individual is necessary because selective screening can result in missed opportunities for intervention.
-Physical exam findings of substance and alcohol use disorder can be absent or very subtle.[4]
+Physical exam findings of substance and alcohol use disorders may be absent or very subtle.[9]
 Although screening tests are a useful tool, they rely on truthful and accurate reporting from the patient.
 Subjective screening questions include a history of alcohol and substance use, how often and how much is consumed, any negative health or personal consequences relating to alcohol and substance use, and the impact on their friends and family and other personal and professional relationships.
-Physical signs and symptoms of excessive or problematic substance use may include a recent weight loss or weight gain, frequent falls or accidents, psychological disturbances, and sleep disturbances.[4]
+Physical signs and symptoms of excessive or problematic substance use may include a recent weight loss or weight gain, frequent falls or accidents, psychological disturbances, and sleep disturbances.[9]

 Evaluation

+Laboratory testing can help to determine the existence and extent of alcohol and substance abuse.
+These tests include urine, blood, saliva, hair, and breath analysis to detect substance use.
+Similarly, physicians can order serum alcohol levels, ethyl glucuronide levels in the urine, and phosphatidyl ethanol levels in the blood.
+There are also a myriad of testing options that can help detect drug or alcohol use.
 Chronic alcohol use can cause an increase in liver enzymes aspartate aminotransferase (AST) and alanine aminotransferase (ALT), with a 2:1 characteristic pattern, respectively.
-Macrocytic anemia, elevated gamma-glutamyl transferase levels (GGT), and increased prothrombin time are other commonly associated findings associated with alcohol abuse.
-Health care professionals can use the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria to evaluate whether an individual meets the criteria for alcohol and substance use disorders.
+Macrocytic anemia, elevated gamma-glutamyl transferase (GGT) levels and increased prothrombin time are other commonly associated findings associated with alcohol abuse.
+Healthcare professionals can use the Diagnostic and Statistical Manual of Mental Disorders (DSM-5) criteria to evaluate whether an individual meets the criteria for alcohol and substance use disorders.
+Additionally, evaluating the presence of co-occurring disorders such as anxiety, depression, or trauma is crucial, as these often intersect with substance abuse.

 Treatment / Management